 May DCF social workers who are investigating a case of suspected child abuse or neglect interview staff or children at school?

 G.L. c.119, §51B requires school staff to cooperate with a DCF response to an allegation of abuse or neglect involving a student at their school.
 Information provided by school staff is often vital to determining if a child has in fact suffered abuse or neglect.
 Section 51B does not address interviewing of the child at school, but rather provides that the child shall be seen at home.
-However, ESE has consistently advised school districts to cooperate with DCF staff when the circumstances of the case necessitate interviewing the child at school.
+However, DESE has consistently advised school districts to cooperate with DCF staff when the circumstances of the case necessitate interviewing the child at school.
 We have suggested that such interviews be conducted in the presence of a teacher or other school personnel to provide help and understanding to the child.
-ESE has also discouraged school districts from notifying parents or guardians of a DCF interview or response where the child could be placed at risk of further abuse or neglect.
+DESE has also discouraged school districts from notifying parents or guardians of a DCF interview or response where the child could be placed at risk of further abuse or neglect.